nicole-dwenger/cdslanguage-cnn/README.md

 ```

 ### 2. Data and Pretrained Embeddings
-The Games of Thrones data, which was downloaded from [Kaggle](https://www.kaggle.com/albenft/game-of-thrones-script-all-seasons) is stored in the `data/` directory of this repository.
+The Game of Thrones data, which was downloaded from [Kaggle](https://www.kaggle.com/albenft/game-of-thrones-script-all-seasons) is stored in the `data/` directory of this repository.
 However, to run the CNN, it is necessary to download the pretrained GloVe word embeddings.
 This should be done in the `data/glove/` directory (which is already prepared, but empty).
 After following the steps below, you should have four .txt files in the `data/glove/` directory:

 ```bash
 # move into glove directory